Welcome

 Registered Land

-Most land in England and Wales is now registered.
-The seller’s solicitor will provide official copies of the register and the title plan.
-You must check:
+Most land is now registered.
+The seller’s solicitor should provide official copies of the register and the filed title plan, plus any documents referred to on the registers and filed at HM Land Registry (HMLR).
+Check each part systematically.

 Key Term: official copies